Intellectual Property & Exceptions

 Which works are in the public domain?

-• Anything first published in the United States prior to 1 January 1964 for which copyright was not renewed is now in the public domain.
+- Anything first published in the United States prior to January 1, 1964, for which copyright was neither filed nor renewed, is now in the public domain.

-• All works of and by the U.S. government of whatever type or medium are in the public domain.
+- All works of and by the US government of whatever type or medium are in the public domain, with acknowledgement of the caveats below.

-Although you need not request permission to use material from public domain works, you should cite it appropriately and give full credit to the source.
+Although you need not request permission to use material from public domain works, you should cite it appropriately and give full credit to the source the same way you would for any other material you use.
 Some excellent tools and additional resources to help research copyright terms and the public domain are available in our online resources.

 When can I apply fair use?